JefoGao/Resource_Generalized-Linear-Models/Chapter01/README.md

 \end{aligned}
 $$

+Link functions must also be differentiable (we use differentiation in Maximum Likelihood).

+### :apple: 1.4.3 Canonical Link Function

+The "natural parameter" of the Exponential Family is equal to the linear predictor
+- We will see what is the natural parameter in the next part; Each exponential family has a natural parameter
+- The natural parameter is some function of the mean
+- Let's for now denote it by: $\theta(\mu_i) = \theta_i$
+- The canonical link function states: $\theta_i=LP_i=\beta^Tx_i$

+Using the canonical link simplifies some of the math when doing maximum likelihood.
+But it doesn't always make sense, and abides the reasons stated above (e.g., in Gamma regression, the canonical link function is not interpretable in some cases)

+### :apple: 1.4.4 What isn't a link function?
+- A link function isn't transforming the predictors / covariates, i.e. if we take the function to be log, it's not saying $y=\beta_0+\beta_1 \log(x)$
+- And it's also not transforming the response and leaving the distribution to be normal.
+I.e., it's not saying: $\log (y_i)=\beta_0+\beta_1x_i+\epsilon_i, \epsilon_i \simN(\0, \sigma^2)$
+- The response and predictors remain the same.
+Only the mean changes.

 In summary,
 - The function $g(\mu)$ is needed to transform the structure to a linear structure in cases where the linear structure is inadequate.
 - The link function is also used for interpretability, ensuring that the values of mu make sense.